 The International Scientific Association for Probiotics and Prebiotics defines probiotics as, “live microorganisms that, when administered in adequate amounts, confer a health benefit on the host”(1).
 Now let’s discuss what that means.

-Probiotics work their magic in the colon.
-In order for them to be effective, they must first make it past the stomach then through the small intestine before reaching the desired location.
+These good bacteria, or probiotics, work their magic in the colon.
+In order for them to have a positive impact on our health, they must first make it past the stomach.
+Next, through the small intestine before reaching the desired location.

 We also need to make sure we’re consuming the probiotic in adequate amounts.
 Every strain must be studied in relation to its dose effectiveness (2).

 Probiotics, Prebiotics, and Synbiotics